neelsoumya/outreach_ppi/README.md

 ## Requirements

-A laptop/desktop/smartphone with an internet connection
+A laptop/desktop/smartphone with an internet connection.

 ## Manuscript and citation

+If you like or use this work, please cite the following manuscript:

    Patient and public involvement to build trust in artificial intelligence: a framework, tools and case studies Soumya Banerjee, Phil Alsop, Linda Jones, Rudolf Cardinal, Patterns 3(6), 2022